Pelvic Floor Issues

 Drink plenty of water

 You can also carry out a range of prenatal pelvic floor exercises that will help to keep the muscles strong and supple as your body undergoes important changes.
-Book at an appointment at either of our clinics in Greenwich and Moorgate, and our women’s health physiotherapists will happily advise you on ways you can keep your pelvic floor in better shape throughout your pregnancy.
+Book an appointment at our clinic in Greenwich, and our women’s health physiotherapists will happily advise you on ways you can keep your pelvic floor in better shape throughout your pregnancy.

 Treating pelvic floor issues after birth